-Force deletion of a pod is defined as deletion of a pod from the cluster state and etcd immediately.
-When a force deletion is performed, the apiserver does not wait for confirmation from the kubelet that the pod has been terminated on the node it was running on.
-It removes the pod in the API immediately so a new pod can be created with the same name.
-On the node, pods that are set to terminate immediately will still be given a small grace period before being force killed.
+Force deletion of a Pod is defined as deletion of a Pod from the cluster state and etcd immediately.
+When a force deletion is performed, the API server does not wait for confirmation from the kubelet that the Pod has been terminated on the node it was running on.
+It removes the Pod in the API immediately so a new Pod can be created with the same name.
+On the node, Pods that are set to terminate immediately will still be given a small grace period before being force killed.

-Force deletions can be potentially dangerous for some pods and should be performed with caution.
-In case of StatefulSet pods, please refer to the task documentation for deleting Pods from a StatefulSet.
+Force deletions can be potentially dangerous for some Pods and should be performed with caution.
+In case of StatefulSet Pods, please refer to the task documentation for deleting Pods from a StatefulSet.

-SecurityContext of the container spec.
-This is useful for containers that want to use linux capabilities like manipulating the network stack and accessing devices.
+privileged flag on the security context of the container spec.
+This is useful for containers that want to use Linux capabilities like manipulating the network stack and accessing devices.
 Processes within the container get almost the same privileges that are available to processes outside a container.
-With privileged mode, it should be easier to write network and volume plugins as separate pods that don’t need to be compiled into the kubelet.
+With privileged mode, it should be easier to write network and volume plugins as separate Pods that don’t need to be compiled into the kubelet.

 Note: Your container runtime must support the concept of a privileged container for this setting to be relevant.